Sir Ed Davey to boycott Trump state banquet in Gaza protest

 “We have to speak up.
 They have to act.
 Donald Trump must act to end this humanitarian crisis.”

+Mr Trump’s first state banquet was snubbed by then-Labour leader Jeremy Corbyn, then-Lib Dem leader Sir Vince Cable, former SNP Westminster leader Ian Blackford and former Commons Speaker John Bercow in 2019.

-Mr Trump’s state visit, scheduled to take place between September 17 and 19, is his second, making him one of the few world leaders to be invited for two state visits.
+The US president’s upcoming UK visit, scheduled to take place between September 17 and 19, makes him one of the few world leaders to be invited for two state visits.

 The honour is usually reserved for monarchs, with Queen Margrethe II of Denmark the last person to make a second state visit in 2000, although French president Raymond Poincare made two state visits in the early 20th century.